aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 First, create a map onto which you want to add the location search UI component.
 See the guide on [creating and displaying maps](~/lib/geo/maps.md).

-The location search UI component (`maplibre-gl-geocoder`) requires a "geocoding API" to facilitate location-based search. `AmplifyGeocoderAPI` is geocoding API that is integrated with Amplify Geo.
-To define your own "geocoding API", see [AmplifyGeocoderAPI](https://github.com/aws-amplify/maplibre-gl-js-amplify/blob/main/src/AmplifyMapLibreGeocoder.ts).
+Then, add the location search UI component (`MaplibreGeocoder`) to the map by using `createAmplifyGeocoder()`.

+To define your own "geocoding API" for `MaplibreGeocoder`, see [AmplifyGeocoderAPI](https://github.com/aws-amplify/maplibre-gl-js-amplify/blob/main/src/AmplifyMapLibreGeocoder.ts).

 ```javascript
 import { createMap, createAmplifyGeocoder } from "maplibre-gl-js-amplify";